Social insurance under the Social Insurance Act for Commerce and Trade (GSVG)

 Therefore, new self-employed persons had to pay at least approx. EUR 133.86 per month for their compulsory insurance with SVS in 2020.

 For traders with a trade license and partners in trading companies (GSVG)

 Minimum contribution basis for pension insurance: EUR 574.36

 Minimum contribution basis for health insurance: EUR 475.86

 |Type of insurance||Monthly contribution|

-At EUR 183 per month, the SVA contributions payable by traders with a trade license are considerably higher than those payable by the new self-employed
+At around EUR 155 per month, the SVS contributions payable by traders with a trade license are considerably higher than those payable by the new self-employed

 Insurance contributions are settled on a quarterly basis (not every month).

 Even though at first, for a maximum period of three years, the minimum assessment basis is applied, the final amount of the SVA contributions to be paid always depends on your earnings during the respective contribution year, namely the income from self-employed activities as indicated in the tax notice.
 Therefore, recalculations are usually made and subsequent payments may become necessary.
 These additional payments should be budgeted for as contingent expenses and included in your planning from the very beginning of your compulsory insurance with SVS.
 The final amount of the contributions is determined on the basis of the legally binding tax notice, meaning that the information provided in the notice of assessment may change the final amounts with retrospective effect.

 Registration with the Social Insurance Institution for Commerce and Trade